 Thus, actively networking with your child’s classmate’s parents is a very important matter.

-Especially, participating in a little chat (mostly a group of mums) which is often taken place at the time of dropping off or picking up your children is a crucial point.
+Especially, participating in a little chat (mostly a group of mums) which is often taken place at the time of dropping off or picking up your children from school is a crucial point.

 It is no exaggeration to say that whether doing this or not will determine your kids’ future.

 By associating with other parents, you will get opportunities for your kids to join in some activities in which some of your kids’ classmates are also participating, or simply let your kids play with their’s over the weekends, or inviting them to your kids’ birthday parties / getting invited by their’s, etc. And in there, your kids will be able to form further bonding with their classmates.

 In my children’s school, there are no class changes until graduation, so they spend seven years with the same classmates, including Reception (the first year).
 Therefore, the relationship among parents becomes particularly important.